-After the LCC purchased a site in Hilldrop Road the School opened its
+After the London County Council (LCC) purchased a site in Hilldrop Road the School opened its

 gates in 1907 as Camden Secondary School for Boys.